 - a.
 SV time,

 - b.
 Semi-major axis,

 - c.
 Mean anomaly,

 - d.
 Longitude of ascending node,

 - e.
 Inclination,

 - f.
 UTC,

 - g.
 URANED,

 - h.
 EOP,

 - i.
 Differential corrections,

 - j.
 GGTO.

 Each of these parameters is formulated as a polynomial in time.
 The specific time scale of expansion can be arbitrary.
-Due to the short data field lengths available in the Navigation Message format, the epoch of the polynomial is chosen near the midpoint of the expansion range so that quantization error is small.
+Due to the short data field lengths available in the Navigation Message format, the nominal epoch of the polynomial is chosen near the midpoint of the expansion range so that quantization error is small.
 This results in time epoch values which can be different for each data set.
 Time epochs contained in the Navigation Message and the different algorithms which utilize them are related as follows:

-Epoch Application Algorithm Reference
+Epoch Week Application Algorithm Reference

-toc20.3.3.3.3.1toe20.3.3.4.3toa20.3.3.5.2.2 and 20.3.3.5.2.3tot20.3.3.5.2.4 and 30.3.3.6.2top30.3.3.2.4tEOP30.3.3.5.1toD30.3.3.7tGGTO30.3.3.8.2
+t oc 20.3.3.3.3.1

+toe 30.3.3.1.3

+t oa WN a-n 20.3.3.5.2.2, 20.3.3.5.2.3 and 30.3.3.4.6.2

+t ot WNot 20.3.3.5.2.4 and 30.3.3.6.2

+top WN op 30.3.3.2.4

+t EOP WNot 30.3.3.5.1

+t OD 30.3.3.7

+t GGTO WN GGTO 30.3.3.8.2

 For those parameters for which fit interval and transmission interval are relevant, Table 30-XIII specifies the fit interval, the nominal transmission interval, and the nominal selection of the fit point (which will be expressed modulo 604,800 seconds in the Navigation Message).
+The nominal transmission interval in Table 30-XIII represents the maximum time period during which a particular data set will be valid for broadcast in the Navigation Message.
+The actual broadcast duration may be shorter than the specified transmission interval if the SV cuts over to a new data set.

 The coefficients of expansion are obviously dependent upon choice of epoch, and thus the epoch time and expansion coefficients must be treated as an inseparable parameter set.
-Note that a user applying current navigation data will normally be working with negative values of (t-toc) and (t-toe) in evaluating the expansions.
+Note that a user applying current navigation data during the first 1.5 hours of the transmission interval will normally be working with negative values of $(t-t{oc})$ and $(t-t{oe})$ in evaluating the expansions.

-The CS (Block IIR-M/IIF) and SS (GPS III and GPS IIIF) shall assure that the toe value, for at least the first CEI data set transmitted by an SV after a new CEI data sequence propagation, is different from that transmitted prior to the cutover (see paragraph 30.3.4.4).
-As such, when a new CEI data sequence propagation is cutover for transmission, the CS (Block IIR-M/IIF) and SS (GPS III and GPS IIIF) shall introduce a small deviation in the toe resulting in the toe value that is offset from the nominal location of 1.5 hours into the fit interval (see Table 30-XIII).
-This offset toe will be transmitted by an SV in the first data set after a new CEI data sequence propagation cutover and the second CEI data set, following the first CEI data set, may also continue to reflect the same offset in the toe.
+The CS (Block IIR-M/IIF) and SS (GPS III and GPS IIIF) shall assure that the toe value, for at least the first CEI data set transmitted by an SV from a new CEI data sequence propagation, is different from that transmitted from the prior CEI data sequence propagation (see paragraph 30.3.4.4).

+As such, when a new CEI data sequence propagation is cutover for transmission, the CS (Block IIR-M/IIF) and SS (GPS III and GPS IIIF) shall introduce a small negative deviation in the $t{oe}$ relative to the midpoint of the curve fit interval, resulting in a $t{oe}$ value that is offset from the nominal location of 1.5 hours into the fit interval (see Table 30-XIII).
+This offset $t{oe}$ will be transmitted by an SV in the first CEI data set of the new CEI data sequence propagation.
+The second CEI data set, following the first CEI data set, may also continue to reflect an offset in the $t{oe}$ relative to the nominal location of 1.5 hours into the fit interval.